imthosea/celestialgdx/README.md

 ## CelestialGDX

-An esoteric fork of LibGDX to cut down on stuff and improve performance.
+An esoteric fork of LibGDX to cut down on stuff and improve maintainability.

 **This fork is completely undocumented, untested outside of my specific usecase, breaks ABI in more ways than I can count, and doesn't follow the upstream code style.
 Please don't use it.**